-- 3.4 States of disaster often provide the conditions for temporary market power to be held by market participants that may not otherwise have market power outside of the disaster period.
-The removal of constraints may occur for several reasons, many of which are conceptually related to a narrowing of the geographic market for products as a result of disruptions to the normal functioning of markets.
-Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted. - 3.5 In a state of national disaster, an established test within the assessment of excessive pricing under the Act is determining whether price increases have a corresponding cost justification.
-This is because an excessive profit margin is detectable if the ordinary prices are increased materially absent cost increases. - 3.6 Following receipt of the information, the Commission conducted an investigation into Weleda Pharmacies' alleged conduct and found the following: - 3.6.1 Weleda Pharmacies is an individual pharmacy that trades out of two branches located in Johannesburg, Gauteng, and operates 365 days a year with extended service hours; - 3.6.2 Weleda Pharmacies operates in the market for the supply of pharmaceutical products to consumers in the Bryanston and Fourways areas of Johannesburg; - 3.6.3 The alleged conduct is in respect of Weleda Pharmacies' Page 7 of 11
+- 3.5 In a state of national disaster, an established test within the assessment of excessive pricing under the Act is determining whether price increases have a corresponding cost justification.
+This is because an excessive profit margin is detectable if the ordinary prices are increased materially absent cost increases. - 3.6 Following receipt of the information, the Commission conducted an investigation into Merlot Pharmacy's alleged conduct and found the following: - 3.6.1 Merlot Pharmacy is located in the Western Cape and operates in the market for the supply of pharmaceutical products to consumers in the Table View area of the Western Cape; - 3.6.2 Merlot Pharmacy has market power in the abovementioned market, given the current pandemic and state of national disaster; - 3.6.3 Merlot Pharmacy's average cost mark-up on hand sanitizers Page 7 of 11 in March and April 2020 was 63,04%, which equates to a gross profit margin of 38,67%;